 Repeat until all the pieces have been cut out.
 I cut an extra unicorno just in case I didn’t like how the decorating looked on one of them.
 I also had extra leftover which we used to make hello kitty gingerbread cookies.

 - 4 cups organic powdered sugar, sifted*

 - 4 tablespoons organic corn syrup*

 - ½ teaspoon almond extract

-- a few pinches of Color Kitchen natural food coloring or any vegan food coloring
+- a few pinches or drops of vegan food coloring

 Vegan Gingerbread Icing Directions

 Sift the powdered sugar into the bowl of a stand mixer (or you can use a handheld mixer).

 Add half of the non-dairy milk and 2 tablespoons of the organic light corn syrup and mix using the whisk attachment.
 Start on a low speed (unless you like the look of yourself covered in powdered sugar) and increase speed as the ingredients start to combine.
 Scrape the sides and bottom with a silicone spatula and then mix again.